Yash-Singh1/nano-nocode/README.md

 ## Usage

-Creating and editing a `.no` file should give errors.
+Creating and editing a `.no` file should give errors if it is non-empty.